hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 .. .. meta::
-   :description: Reference documentation for the IOS SDK used for integrating frontend code with backend APIs (both Hasura micro-services and custom services).
+   :description: Reference documentation for the IOS SDK used for integrating frontend code with backend APIs (both Hasura micro-services and custom microservices).
    :keywords: hasura, docs, IOS SDK, integration